microsoft/BotFramework-Composer/docs/howto-defining-triggers.md

 ![begin_new_dialog](./media/events_triggers/begin_new_dialog.gif)

 ### 2. Add dialog action(s) to the trigger
 Under this trigger, click the "+" sign and mouse over the action menu.
 Click **Dialog management** and then select **Begin a new dialog**.
-Configure a pre-defined dialog to the **Begin a new dialog** action in the property editor.
+Configure a pre-defined dialog to the **Begin a new dialog** action in the properties panel.
 This mean before you use this trigger you must define a dialog to be configured to this trigger.

 ![begin_new_dialog_configure](./media/events_triggers/begin_new_dialog_configure.gif)